Multi-Purchase Behavior: Modeling, Estimation and Optimization: Introduction

 \subsection{Relevant Literature}

-Though purchasing multiple products by customers is extremely common in both online platforms and brick and mortar stores, the majority of research in choice modeling has focused on single product purchases. \cite{train2009discrete} gives a good overview of the commonly used choice models, which include the MNL model~\citep{plackett1975analysis}, the nested logit model and others.
+Though purchasing multiple products by customers is extremely common in both online platforms and brick and mortar stores, the majority of research in choice modeling in the operations management literature has focused on single product purchases. \cite{train2009discrete} gives a good overview of the commonly used choice models, which include the MNL model~\citep{plackett1975analysis}, the nested logit model and others.
 More recently, a variety of other choice models such as the Markov chain choice model, the distribution over ranking model have been proposed and studied.
-Most work here concerns with both the estimation of the model from data, as well as the design of algorithms for revenue maximizing choice sets (assortments) and other related objectives.
-Some works have pursued robust algorithms, such as the \adxopt~\citep{jagabathula2014assortment}, designed to be choice model agnostic, while others have tried to capture various business-driven constraints, such as a constraint on the number of products that can be recommended, precedence constraints among products etc.~\citep{rusmevichientong2010dynamic,sinha2017optimizing}.
+Most work here concerns both the estimation of the model from data, as well as the design of algorithms for revenue maximizing recommendation/choice sets (assortments) and other related objectives.
+Some works have pursued robust algorithms, such as the \adxopt~\citep{jagabathula2014assortment}, which was designed to be choice model agnostic.
+While others have tried to capture various business-driven preferences, such as: a constraint on the number of products that can be recommended, scalable optimization, precedence constraints among products etc.~\citep{rusmevichientong2010dynamic,sinha2017optimizing}.
 We refer the readers to \cite{kok2008assortment} for an overview of these optimization methods.
-In many datasets, some of which are explored here, only a minority percentage of transactions reflect single purchases, supporting the need for multi-purchase modeling that better reflect reality.
+In many datasets (see Section~\ref{sec:stats}), only a minority percentage of transactions are single purchases, supporting the need for multi-purchase modeling that better reflects reality.